tamilzh2018/kode-kloud-test/Linux.md

   sudo sshd -T | grep permitrootlogin sudo systemctl restart sshd
 # Q8 Data Backup for Developer
+Within the Stratos DC, the Nautilus storage server hosts a directory named /data, serving as a repository for various developers non-confidential data.
+Developer james has requested a copy of their data stored in /data/james.
+The System Admin team has provided the following steps to fulfill this request:

+a.
+Create a compressed archive named james.tar.gz of the /data/james directory.

+b.
+Transfer the archive to the /home directory on the Storage Server.
+Ans:

+### ✅ **Step a: Create a compressed archive**

+Create a `tar.gz` archive of the `/data/james` directory:

+tar -czf /tmp/james.tar.gz /data/james

+* `tar` – archive command
+* `-c` – create archive
+* `-z` – compress using gzip
+* `-f` – filename of the archive
+* `/tmp/james.tar.gz` – path to the archive file (temporary location)
+* `/data/james` – source directory

+### ✅ **Step b: Move the archive to `/home`**

+Transfer the archive to the `/home` directory:

+mv /tmp/james.tar.gz /home/

+Now the file `/home/james.tar.gz` contains the compressed copy of James's data.

+### ✅ Final Check:

+You can verify the archive is in the correct place:

+ls -l /home/james.tar.gz

+You should see the file listed with its size and timestamp.

+Let me know if you'd like to automate this with a script or cronjob.

 # Q9 Script Execution Permissions
+In a bid to automate backup processes, the xFusionCorp Industries sysadmin team has developed a new bash script named xfusioncorp.sh.
+While the script has been distributed to all necessary servers, it lacks executable permissions on App Server 2 within the Stratos Datacenter.

+Your task is to grant executable permissions to the /tmp/xfusioncorp.sh script on App Server 2.
+Additionally, ensure that all users have the capability to execute it.
+Ans:
+chmod a+rx /tmp/xfusioncorp.sh
+ls -l /tmp/xfusioncorp.sh

 # Q10 File Permission Correction
+After conducting a security audit within the Stratos DC, the Nautilus security team discovered misconfigured permissions on critical files.
+To address this, corrective actions are being taken by the production support team.
+Specifically, the file named /etc/hostname on Nautilus App 2 server requires adjustments to its Access Control Lists (ACLs) as follows:

+1. The file's user owner and group owner should be set to root.

+2. Others should possess read only permissions on the file.

+3. User mariyam must not have any permissions on the file.

+4. User ryan should be granted read only permission on the file.
+Ans:

+### 1️⃣ Set ownership to `root:root`
+sudo chown root:root /etc/hostname

+### 2️⃣ Set base permissions so "others" have read-only access
+sudo chmod 644 /etc/hostname

+Explanation:

+* Owner: read/write (`rw-`)
+* Group: read-only (`r--`)
+* Others: read-only (`r--`)
+### 3️⃣ Remove all permissions for user `mariyam` using ACL
+sudo setfacl -m u:mariyam:0 /etc/hostname

+OR use `--remove-all` if needed:

+sudo setfacl -x u:mariyam /etc/hostname
+### 4️⃣ Grant **read-only** permission to user `ryan` using ACL

+sudo setfacl -m u:ryan:r-- /etc/hostname

+### 5️⃣ Verify All Settings

+# Check ownership
+ls -l /etc/hostname

+# Check ACLs
+getfacl /etc/hostname

+## 🔍 Expected Outcome

+# ls -l output
+-rw-r--r-- 1 root root ... /etc/hostname

+# getfacl output
+# file: /etc/hostname
+# owner: root
+# group: root
+user::rw-
+user:mariyam:
+user:ryan:r--
+group::r--
+other::r--

 # Q11 String Replacement